Haruma-VN/Tre/README.md

 ## Features

 - JavaScript void Execute: This function executes all JavaScript source code, and allows you to call Tre functions in the script.
-- Split and Concat PopCap Resources: Allows you to split and concatenate PopCap resources (RTON encoding is not currently supported).
+- Split and Concat PopCap Resources: Allows you to split and concatenate PopCap resources.
 - Split and Concat PopCap Atlas: Requires you to split PopCap Resources to get the JSON data.
-Can also pack very fast from 1536 directly to 768.
+Can also pack very fast from 1536 directly to 768 or 384.
 - Encode and Decode PopCap PTX: Currently supports texture formats 0, 30, and 147.
 - Unpack and Pack RSGP (PGSR, RSG, etc.).
 - Unpack and Pack RSB (OBB, SMF, etc.).
 - Split and Concat PopCap JSON: Can also patch JSON and generate the patch for JSONs.
+Adding diff to compare Localization PopCap Lawnstrings, now the tool can simply diff the json very fast without using WinDiff.

 ## Third Party Libraries